ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   might go unseen in all the output scrolling past in a terminal.

-* The built-in preprocessing tools _can_ be overridden with non-gcc equivalents.
-However, this is highly impractical to do as preprocessing features are highly dependent on the idiosyncrasies and features of the gcc toolchain.
+* The built-in preprocessing tools _can_ be overridden with non-GCC equivalents.
+However, this is highly impractical to do as preprocessing features are highly dependent on the idiosyncrasies and features of the GCC toolchain.

 #### Example Test Compiler Tooling